diefenbach/django-lfs/docs/developer/howtos/how_to_add_product_pricing.rst

 ===================================

-Within ``__init__.py`` file of your application (or anywhere you choose) create a class that inherits from lfs.price.PricingCalculator and implement all inherited methods.
+Within ``__init__.py`` file of your application (or anywhere you choose) create a class that inherits from lfs.plugins.PricingCalculator and implement all inherited methods.

 .. code-block:: python